successaje/successaje.github.io/_pages/about.md

 ![Illustration](/images/comp.webp){: .align-right width="300px"}
-💻 I'm a versatile web developer with over three years of experience in the tech industry.
-My journey began with API development using Django, Python, and Node.js, and I transitioned into blockchain technologies, mastering Solidity, Motoko, and Rust. 🚀
+💻 I'm a web developer with over three years of experience in the tech industry.
+My journey began with API development using Django, Python, and Node.js, I've since mastered blockchain technologies like Solidity, Motoko, and Rust. 🚀

+I have a Bachelors in Computer Engineering from [University of Technology](https://futa.edu.ng/)

-## Professional Journey 💼
+## Professional Journey so far.... 💼

 ### Senior Blockchain Developer | Manilla Finance
 - 💡 **Smart Contract Development**: Designed, developed, and deployed smart contracts on the Ethereum blockchain to facilitate staking, rewards distribution, and token transfers.